p-groarke/wsay/readme.md

  "sentence"    Sentence to say.
 You can use speech xml.

 Options:
+ -l, --list_voices                 Lists available voices.
  -v, --voice <value>               Choose a different voice.
 Use the voice number printed using --list_voices.
+ -i, --input_text <value>          Play text from '.txt' file.
+Supports speech xml.
  -o, --output_file <optional>      Outputs to wav file.
 Uses 'out.wav' if no filename is provided.
- -l, --list_voices             Lists available voices.
- -i, --input_text <value>      Play text from '.txt' file.
-Supports speech xml.
  -I, --interactive                 Enter interactive mode.
 Type sentences, they will be spoken when you press enter.
                                    Use 'ctrl+c' to exit, or type '!exit' (without quotes).
+ -d, --list_devices                List detected playback devices.
+ -p, --playback_device <multiple>  Specify a playback device.
+Use the number provided by --list_devices.
+                                   You can provide more than 1 playback device, seperate the numbers with spaces.
+                                   You can also mix output to file + playback.
  -h, --help                        Print this help
 ```

 ## Build